ufal/npfl122/exam/questions.md

 - Formulate the loss used in Deep Q Networks.
 [5]

 - Write down the Deep Q Networks training algorithm.
 [10]

+#### Questions@:, Lecture 5 Questions
+- Explain the difference between DQN and Double DQN.
+[5]

+- Describe prioritized replay (how are transitions sampled from the replay buffer, how up-to-date are the priorities [according to which we sample], how are unseen transitions boosted, how is importance sampling used to account for the change in the sampling distribution).
+[10]

+- How is the action-value function computed in dueling networks?
+[5]

+- Describe a fully connected layer in Noisy nets (parametrization, computation, effective noise generation).
+[5]

+- In Distributional RL, describe how is the distribution of rewards represented and how it is predicted using a neural network.
+[5]

+- Write down the distributional Bellman equation, desctibe how are the atom probabilities of a reward distribution modeled, and write down the loss used to train a distributional Q network (including the mapping of atoms, which does not need to be mathematically flawless -- it is enough to describe how it should be done).
+[10]